 - Ghent residents are called as rope or ‘noose bearers’ (Stroppendragers) since in the past, after revolting in 1539 against the regime of Charles V (who was the Holy Roman Emperor and King of Spain in 1539) and failing in doing so, Charles made the nobles of Ghent to parade around town barefoot and with a noose rope around their neck.
 (You’ll see a statue somewhere in Prinsenhof commemorating this time in the past, and you will also notice that some signs feature this ‘element’).

-Now, even though it’s big city, you can actually explore the town by foot in just a day!
-For your ease, I have included a map below showing the address and routes of the top hotspots in Ghent, followed by a listed section that briefly explains each of these places.
+Even though it’s a big city, you can actually explore the town on foot in just a day!
+For your ease, I have included a Ghent walking tour map below showing the address and routes of the top hotspots in Ghent, followed by a listed section that briefly explains each of these places.

 An old and medieval quarter in Ghent, Patershol is your go-to place if you truly want to find the ‘gastronomic’ or ‘foodie’ center of the city.
 Lined with an array of small cafes and restaurants, there is definitely something for everyone here.
 Besides, this area holds a charm given its closed street pattern — truth be told, this is said to be one of the most desirable neighborhoods in the city!